Presented by Christy Sports

 How Do I Enroll?

 We will be offering Service Excellence certification training at Centennial Hall at varied times over the first three weeks of December.
-Cost for the level 1 certifications is $25 per person or $250 for a group of ten or more.
+Cost for these sessions is being waived.

 Dates and times include:

-Click here to purchase your Service Excellence level 1 certification training today!
+Click here to register for Service Excellence today!

 Below is media coverage of this program since its inception.